vbudi000/cloudpak8s/_content/mcm/cp4mcm_mcm_install.md

 **10.** Define the **management_services**  appropriate to your install

-**11.** Start the isntallation (this can run for ~30-45min)
+**11.** Start the installation (this can run for ~30-45min)

 ```
 docker run -t --net=host -e LICENSE=accept -v $(pwd):/installer/cluster:z -v /var/run:/var/run:z -v /etc/docker:/etc/docker:z --security-opt label:disable ibmcom/mcm-inception-amd64:3.2.3 install-with-openshift
 ```

 **12.** Connect to the MCM hub console using the `icp-console` route defined in OCP.
 Use the `oc get routes -A` command to get the domain.
-You can access the MCM Console via a browser with the icp-console domain and the credenetials you specified in the config.yaml.
+You can access the MCM Console via a browser with the icp-console domain and the credentials you specified in the config.yaml.

 ## Online Installation